spenibus/youtube-basic-rss-php/README.md

 - GET arguments
 <pre>
-    user  - the youtube channel id (same as in the atom feed url) title - set a custom title for the feed
+    user   - the youtube channel id (same as in the atom feed url) title  - set a custom title for the feed showId - show video id in item title (set to non null value)
 </pre>